 - B. BRITTEN Serenade for tenor, horn and strings

 ABOUT THIS CONCERT

-Thie project serves a prologue to the new relationship between the Mahler Chamber Orchestra and conductor Joanna Mallwitz, crowned Conductor of the Year in a poll of critics undertaken by Opernwelt magazine in 2019.
+This project serves as the prologue to the new relationship between the Mahler Chamber Orchestra and conductor Joana Mallwitz, crowned Conductor of the Year in a poll of critics undertaken by Opernwelt magazine in 2019.
 Besides working with established household names, the MCO prides itself on being an active supporter of tomorrow’s talent.
-The orchestra has meaningful connections to the concert halls of Dortmund, Berlin, Vienna and Hamburg and is always happy to revisit these places.
+The orchestra has meaningful connections to the concert halls of Dortmund, Berlin, Vienna, and Hamburg and is always happy to revisit these places.

 Schubert’s Seventh and Fourth Symphonies frame Benjamin Britten’s Serenade op.
 31, written for the unusual instrumentation of tenor, horn and strings: two works that alternate between an idyllic, song-like atmosphere and ominous darkness.
 In the serenade, Britten shows his remarkable talent for stringing together a set of texts within a certain theme and providing them with a musical setting.
 For this composition, that theme is a world of night, sleep and dreams.

 Nurturing also talent from within its ranks, the MCO has chosen a member from within the orchestra, José Vicente Castelló, to play the horn solo.

 - The non-profit Funk Foundation is involved in the field of science and education with a focus on the areas of risk research and risk management.
 It also supports cultural projects, whereby particular attention is paid to the activation of artistically valuable, but currently neglected works of the classical music repertoire.
 This approach expressly knows no “national” boundaries.